rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Quine-Carnap correspondence [^Quine1990-2]
 -   Yablo, S. & Gallois, A. (1998).
 Does ontology rest on a mistake? [^Yablo1998]

+Nietzsche:

+>   Against positivism, which would stand by the position "There are only facts",
+>   I would say: no, there are precisely no facts, only interpretations.
+>   We can establish no fact "in itself": it is perhaps nonsense to want
+>   such a thing.
+You say "Everything is subjective": but that is already
+>   an interpretation, the "subject" is not anything given, but something
+>   invented and added, something stuck behind\ldots To the extent that
+>   the word "knowledge" [*Erkenntnis*] has any sense, the world is knowable:
+>   but it is interpretable differently, it has no sense behind it, but
+>   innumerable senses, "perspectivism".
+It is our needs that interpret the
+>   world: our drives and their to and fro.
+Every drive is a kind of domination,
+>   every one has its perspective, which it would force on all other drives as
+>   a norm. [^NietzscheNotebook7]

 See also:

 -   The introduction to the [analytic/synthetic distinction](scientific-method.html#analyticsynthetic-distinction)
     in the [Outline on the scientific method](scientific-method.html).

+[^NietzscheNotebook7]: Nietzsche (Notebook 7 [60].
+KSA 12.315).
+See: @Guyer_2021_Idealism\.
 [^Quine1951-2]: @Quine_1951_Two_dogmas_of_empiricism\.
 [^Quine1960]: @Quine_1960_Word_and_Object\.
 [^Quine1963]: @Quine_1963_On_simple_theories_of_a_complex_world\.